Stuttgart - Things to Do in Stuttgart in September

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 Stuttgart's S-Bahn runs extra late during Volksfest.
-The last train from Bad Cannstatt leaves at 1:30 AM instead of the usual midnight, but locals know the U11 runs until 3 AM on festival weekends.
+The last train from Bad Cannstatt leaves at 1:30 AM instead of the usual midnight.
+But locals know the U11 runs until 3 AM on festival weekends.
 Most vineyard restaurants close their kitchens at 2 PM sharp, even on weekends.
 Plan lunch around 12:30 PM or you'll be eating pretzels and cheese until dinner.
 The Stuttgart Card isn't worth it in September unless you're hitting three major museums in one day.
 The walking distances are shorter than the tourist office suggests.
 English-language tours at Mercedes-Benz fill up with business travelers on Wednesdays.
 Book Tuesday or Thursday for smaller groups and more personal attention.

 Avoid These Mistakes